Depth360: Self-supervised Learning for Monocular Depth Estimation using Learnable Camera Distortion Model: EXPERIMENT

-\textbf{Alhashim et al.~\cite{alhashim2018high}} We trained the depth network by minimizing $J_{depth}$, which is the same cost function as \cite{alhashim2018high}.
-From Table.~\ref{tab:ev_gs}, we can observe that our method significantly outperforms all baseline methods.
+From Table~\ref{tab:ev_gs}, we can observe that our method significantly outperforms all baseline methods.
 In addition, we confirmed the advantages of our proposed components via the ablation study.
-The use of the GT depth from the simulator and the learning axisymmetric camera model were fairly effective.
-In addition, the GT depth can provide the correct scaling to the model.
+The use of the GT depth from the simulator and the learning axisymmetric camera model were fairly effective. {\colornewparts Even though the proposed method is evaluated without scaling using the GT depth, it outperforms the other methods with scaling.
+This suggests that our method learns the correct scaling via $J_{depth}$ with the GT depth from the simulator. }

 In Table~\ref{tab:ev_kitti}, we present the quantitative results for the KITTI dataset.
 Similar to our method, the baseline methods (shown in Table~\ref{tab:ev_kitti}) learned the camera model.
 All methods presented in Table~\ref{tab:ev_kitti} used ResNet-18 for their depth network to allow for fair comparisons.